 Migration is oftentimes a necessity for a better life.
 As individuals we carry the memories of our homes, friendships and our own unique stories.
 This body of work is a continuation of my previous explorations of migration and memory.
-My work is rooted in desert landscapes of the cities I grew up in Mexico and the United States.
+My work is rooted in the desert landscapes of the cities I grew up in Mexico and the United States.
 Cacti plants are translated into organic sculptures made with terracotta clay.
-The sculptural forms connect the plant, the body and earth, vary in scale, and represent memories that have been eroded by time.
+The sculptural forms connect the plant, the body, and earth, vary in scale, and represent memories that have been eroded by time.

 In my installations and through my exploration of materials and migration, I also create drawings with clay on paper that reflect the abstracted landscape of the desert on both sides of border and create moments of introspection about our shared land that connects rather than separates us.